 The voluntaryist spirit, as we have seen, comprises several diverse areas of libertarian thought.
 It expresses the epistemological bias against violence by arguing that rational persuasion is the only means of judging success.
 In a very real sense, there are only two relations possible among men — that of logic and war.
 The person who does not accept physical might as the expression of truth, who rejects the doctrine that might makes right, demands logic instead of force.
 The person who always demands proof and who never assumes anything on faith alone therefore always remains implicitly a voluntaryist.
 Such a person refuses to acknowledge the legitimacy of government because it “wields the most violence,” or because “no human society has ever existed without it,” or because “there would be chaos without government-provision of law and order.”

 The resort to violence, in place of argument, is an implicit confession that one’s argument is weak and unconvincing.
 This explains why freedom is better than compulsion.
-To paraphrase the argument of a 19th Century English bishop, who preferred to see Englishmen free (and possibly drunk) rather than compulsorily sober, we say: With freedom, in the end we might attain our highest desires, but on the other hand, compulsion assures us that we would lose both freedom and our most highly cherished ends.
+To paraphrase the argument of a nineteenth century English bishop, who preferred to see Englishmen free (and possibly drunk) rather than compulsorily sober, we say: With freedom, in the end we might attain our highest desires, but on the other hand, compulsion assures us that we would lose both freedom and our most highly cherished ends.
 A poor freedom is always better than a rich slavery.

-Voluntaryism also emphasizes the importance of self-ownership and just property titles, which form the underlying basis for the very definition of voluntary relationships with others.
+Voluntaryism also emphasises the importance of self-ownership and just property titles, which form the underlying basis for the very definition of voluntary relationships with others.
 In fact, we can have no concept of what it is to violate the rights of others, nor can we even make the distinction between invasive and non-invasive force without having an implicit concept of justice, or a code of principles, which defines what a man is due.
 In short, the very distinction between voluntaryism and coercion depends upon and presupposes a theory of justice in property titles and people.
 “The principle of self-ownership means we must treat all others with absolute respect for their self-ownership.
 You literally have no claim on the lives of others, nor they on you.
 You can only relate to them when, where, and how they want you to; otherwise you must let them be.
 You must treat them with respect for their self-ownership rights or not at all.”

 Voluntaryists have a clear understanding of the nature of power (what they call “the voluntaryist insight”) — that all governments and human institutions depend on the consent and cooperation of its victims.
-A person who harbors the voluntaryist spirit understands that he or she cannot be compelled to do anything against his or her will.
-Such a person may suffer the consequences of holding to his or her belief, but as Corbett Bishop, a World War II conscientious objector who fasted for over 400 days in government prisons and hospitals, pointed out: Governments know that they can terrorize individuals into submitting to tyranny by grabbing the body as hostage and thus hoping to destroy the spirit (of conscience and resistance within the individual).
+A person who harbours the voluntaryist spirit understands that he or she cannot be compelled to do anything against his or her will.
+Such a person may suffer the consequences of holding to his or her belief, but as Corbett Bishop, a World War II conscientious objector who fasted for over four hundred days in government prisons and hospitals, pointed out: Governments know that they can terrorise individuals into submitting to tyranny by grabbing the body as hostage and thus hoping to destroy the spirit (of conscience and resistance within the individual).
 But if one repudiates the body and will have nothing to do with it, the spirit remains free.
 This is the essence of total non-cooperation with one’s oppressors.
 The voluntaryist spirit also reminds us of the stoics “who were different from others” in refusing to allow pain to disturb the equanimity of their minds and the exercise of their reason.

 There is the story of a Stoic who was captured and told to renounce his beliefs.
 He refused and was tortured.
 Still unable to make him recant, his captors told him he would be put to death.
 He answered they could do whatever they wanted with his body but whatever they did could not injure his philosophy.
 That was in his mind and their authority, in its physical and moral aspect, did not extend [that far].